 The de Mitton family progenitor is first identified in 1102 as Radulphus le Rous or “Ralph the Red”.
 Charters and other evidence suggest he was an illegitimate son (4th.) of Robert de Lacy by an unknown perhaps Saxon mistress.
 Please see; http://tinyurl.com/Ralph-the-Red http://tinyurl.com/Ralph-the-Red-Ashworth

 Ralph’s manors were held in demesne, meaning in their own name.
-Mitton manor was the “magna” manor.
-Henry de Lacy`s death severed the male de Lacy bloodline connection with the de Mitton family.
-The de Lacy`s feudal titles ended with the 1348 death of Henry`s daughter Alice.
-Eventually those de Lacy lands after 1351 were part of the Duchy of Lancaster.
-Now the property of the Crown.
+The lord of such manors was free to do what he wanted with the manor and benifit personaly.
+Mitton manor was the “magna” manor of others held by the family.
+Henry de Lacy`s death in 1311 severed the male paramont de Lacy bloodline connection the de Mittons after 208 years (beginning with Ralph the Red).
+This caused the removal of the family from its name sake major Mitton manor under a new paramont lord, the Earl of Lancaster who inheirited the de Lacy barrony upon the death of Henry de Lacy, third Earl of Lincoln Feb.
+5th, 1311.
+The de Lacy`s feudal titles themselves ended with the 1348 death of Henry`s daughter Alice.
+Eventually those de Lacy lands after 1351 became part of the Duchy of Lancaster.
+Now the private property of the Crown.
 The Queen is the present Duke of Lancaster.

 The prefix “de” identified a manor meaning “of” Mit~tune as a location in the Doomsday book.
 The name “Mit~tune” itself was a rooted Danish-Scandinavian identification name.
-It meant “middle-town” in the Doomsday book.
-The adaption of the old French Norman pronunciation “i” as eh and an ‘o” emphasis on ‘ton”. “de Mit-tõn” meant the same for geographic identification in the Doomsday book (most likely a local Saxon person transcribing).
+It meant “middle-town” as recorded in Doomsday.
+The adaption of the old French Norman pronunciation of an “i” as e’ and an “o” emphasis on “ton”.
+Thus, “de Mit-tõn” meant the same similar for geographic identification in the Doomsday book (most likely a local Saxon person transcribing).
 The “ton” meant village or farmstead.
-The “de” with the lower case “d” also signified the family as of a “noblese” bloodline.
+The “de” with the lower case “d” signified the family of a “noblese” bloodline.
 In this case of the blood line of the great Norman conquest family, the de Lacy’s.

 The later descendant scion de Bailey and Shireburne families emanate from Ralph’s grandson Otto de Mittõn.
-He became known as Otto de Bailey after he was granted Bailey manor by his eldest brother Hugh de Mitton.
-Hugh was lord of the family’s manors at the time.This included the separate manor of Bailey as one of the Mitton family’s demesnes.
+He became known as Otto de Bailey after he was granted Bailey manor by his eldest brother Hugh de Mitton probably around 1200.
+Hugh was successor lord of the family’s manors at the time.This included the separate manor of Bailey as one of the Mitton family’s original demesnes.
 Hugh was the eldest son of Jordon, son and successor of Ralph the Red.
 The eldest son was always the first heir by primogenitor and is still the case in England today.